 (a) SP 274 is assigned to entries for which a special provision in column 6 refers to the prohibition of transport for one or more substances under this UN number e.g. UN 2627 with special provision 103.
 This helps carriers and enforcement officers in checking if goods are authorized for transport;

 (b) SP 274 is assigned to generic and n.o.s. entries of Division 6.1 because the knowledge of the technical name will speed up the provision of appropriate first aid measures.
-Exception is made for the entries for medicines (UN 1851, 3248 and 3249) in order to address concerns over the disclosure of controlled medicinal substances whose identity in transport could lead to practical and logistical problems including theft and unauthorized use and distribution;
+Exception is made for the entries for medicines (UN 1851, 3248 and 3249) to address concerns over the disclosure of controlled medicinal substances whose identity in transport could lead to practical and logistical problems including theft and unauthorized use and distribution;

 (c) SP 274 is assigned to generic and n.o.s. entries of classes or divisions other than Division 6.1 only if the knowledge of the technical name would lead to different emergency measures;